- Oktoberfest -

 Every year we make sure and book some truly unique musical acts and invite local and regional artists that will enhance your Maiden Alley Oktoberfest experience.
-The 2019 music lineup is being crafted in the coming months and will include local/regional and national musicians who have rocked the Music @ MAC (live music series at Maiden Alley Cinema) stage on several occasions with some new acts sprinkled in.
-Below you will find our featured artists from Oktoberfest 2018.
+The 2019 music lineup is almost complete but a few details are being including local/regional and national musicians who have rocked the Music @ MAC (live music series at Maiden Alley Cinema) stage on several occasions with some new acts sprinkled in.

 With us from the very first Maiden Alley Oktoberfest in 2011, the Solid Rock'it Boosters always offer up awesome and "dance friendly" sets.
 You know you love kicking up your dirndl to their brand of music!
 And they always have an amazing array of musical guests sitting in on a couple sets!